-- e) Pregnant/recently foaled mares Mares must not compete after their fourth month of pregnancy or with foal at foot. - f) Misuse of aids
+- e) Pregnant/recently foaled mares Mares must not compete after their fourth month of pregnancy or with foal at foot. - f) Misuse of aids a) Competition areas

 Abuse of a horse using natural riding aids or artificial aids (e.g. whips, spurs, etc.) will not be tolerated.